alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 - Does the item preserve Source as distinct from model?
 - Does the item preserve Source as distinct from user?
 - Does the item preserve Source as distinct from collective?
-- Does the item preserve Origin as Alyssa Solen only?
+- Does the item preserve Origin as Alyssa Solen only when evaluating AI Foundations / Origin | Continuum?
 - Does the item preserve model as not Continuum?
 - Does the item preserve user as non-merge?
 - Does the item preserve contact as distinct from projection?